TypiCal25/Knowledge/Academics/Capstone/Pseudo-random Generators and Stream Ciphers.md

 A distribution basically means that you are assigning a probability to every string.
 ## What is Sampling?
 Sampling basically means picking a string from this distribution according to the probability distribution.
-# How Do We Judge Pseudo-
+# How Do We Judge Pseudo-Randomness
+Basically, we need to find and ensure that informally,
+> A pseudo-random string is just as good as a uniform-string.

+This is basically the main intuition behind the whole concept as *as long as we consider polynomial-time observers.*